Show Filters

 2. Performance Benchmarking: Set goals based on performance metrics that can be externally benchmarked.

-3. Internal Divisional Benchmarking: Compare the financial performance of different departments or geographic regions within the organization.
+Compare the financial performance of different departments or geographic regions within the organization to identify opportunities for improving enterprise cost control.

 For example, take a decision to electrify a company’s fleet of vehicles.
 ScottMadden would facilitate strategic sessions with leadership to assess the pros and cons of the decision and simulate how the transition to electric vehicles could impact the company’s operations.
 Through this, the leaders can determine if the savings sufficiently outweigh the tangible and intangible costs of the decision.